Career Management Tips for Legal Executives

 Do you want to get out of litigation?

 Do not center on litigation as your main competency.
-Or focus on the billable hours and case work in your value proposition.
-Instead, highlight your marketing or business development skill sets.
+Also do not focus on the billable hours and casework in your value proposition.
+Instead, highlight your marketing or business development skillsets.
 Mention how you run operations of your own law firm.
-Be sure to include your community outreach.
+And be sure to include your community outreach.
 Also include all of the charities you served.
-Don’t forget to bring up relationships you built with municipalities or government representatives.
+Finally, don’t forget to bring up relationships you built with municipalities or government representatives.

-Are you transitioning from a private practice to a corporate in-house or legal services employment?
+Are you transitioning from private practice to a corporate in-house or legal services employment?

 Include your competencies in collaboration and leadership.
-Bring up your interdepartmental and cross functional communication.
+Bring up your interdepartmental and cross-functional communication.
 Be sure to include best practices and protocol authoring and/or compliance.
-Also share customer, community and vendor and/or third party acquisition.
+Also share customer, community, vendor and/or third-party acquisition.
 Similarly, be sure to include any outreach and relationship nurturing that you can share.

 Focus on corporate or company challenges.

 Versus focusing on cases won and case law.

 Include accounting and financial wellness, marketing, and business development efforts.
 Also include pro bono, community, and charity work.

 Metrics and quantifiable results.